Deepak1230987/Sales-Management-Mobile-App/README.md

 ## Overview

 This is a comprehensive mobile application built with React Native and Expo, designed to manage sales, prizes, and user claims.
 The application is structured to support three distinct user roles: Admin, Biller, and User, each with a specific set of permissions and functionalities.
-The backend is powered by Firebase, utilizing its Authentication and Firestore services.
+The backend is powered by Firebase, utilising its Authentication and Firestore services.

 ## Features